ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/testing-focus-in-directive.md

 ## Solution

-The trick here is to append your element you want to test to the body.
-You can only test focus on element which are bound to the DOM.
+The trick here is to append the element you want to test with the body.
+You can only test focus on elements which are bound to the DOM.

-In this example we take simple directive which just gets the focus.
-We create a new scope and create an template with our focus directive.
-After we compiled it, we attach it the body.
+In this example, we take simple directive which just gets the focus.
+We create a new scope and create a template with  our focus directive.
+After we compiled it, we attach it to the body.
 Checks on focus now work.

     it('should focus the input field', inject(function ($rootScope, $compile) {